microprediction/muid/README.md

     /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/microprediction/muid/master/examples/mine_from_venv.sh)"

-The script will explain itself, somewhat.
+The script will explain itself and the motivation, as it mines.

 # Using the library directly